-For the purposes of determining whether participation by "benefit plan investors" is "significant", Trust Certificates held by an investor (other than a "benefit plan investor") that has discretionary authority or control over the assets of the Trustee or provides investment advice for a fee (direct or indirect) with respect to such assets, and any affiliates (as defined in the Plan Assets Regulation) of such an investor, are excluded from such calculation and will not be treated as outstanding.
-If the assets of the Trustee were deemed to be the assets of a Plan, the Trustee would be subject to certain fiduciary obligations under ERISA and certain transactions that the Trustee might enter into, or may have entered into, in the ordinary course of business might constitute or result in non-exempt prohibited transactions under Section 406 of ERISA or Section 4975 of the Code and might have to be rescinded.
+For the purposes of determining whether participation by "benefit plan investors" is "significant", Trust Certificates held by an investor (other than a "benefit plan investor") that has discretionary authority or control over the assets of the Trustee or provides investment advice for a fee (direct or indirect) with respect to such assets, and any affiliates of such an investor, are excluded from such calculation and will not be treated as outstanding.
+If the assets of the Trustee were deemed to be plan assets of a Plan, the Trustee would be subject to certain fiduciary obligations under ERISA and certain transactions that the Trustee might enter into, or may have entered into, in the ordinary course of business might constitute or result in non-exempt prohibited transactions under ERISA or Section 4975 of the Code and might have to be rescinded.

-Plans may not purchase or hold a Trust Certificate (or any interest therein).
-Accordingly, each initial purchaser of the Trust Certificates (or any interest therein) and each subsequent transferee will be deemed to have acknowledged, represented and agreed, by its purchase or holding of a Trust Certificate (or any interest therein), that (A) it is not, and is not acting on behalf of (and for so long as it holds Trust Certificates (or any interest therein) will not be and will not be acting on behalf of), (i) a Plan or (ii) a governmental, church or non-U.S. plan unless, under this subsection (ii), its acquisition, holding and disposition of the Trust Certificates (or any interest therein) will not constitute or result in a violation of any federal, state, local or non-U.S. laws or regulations that are substantially similar to the prohibited transaction provisions of Section 406 of ERISA and/or Section 4975 of the Code ("Similar Law") or subject the Trustee or any transactions thereby to any such Similar Law and (B) it and any person causing it to acquire any of the Trust Certificates agrees to indemnify and hold harmless the Trustee, the Kingdom, the Delegates, the Arrangers, the Dealers and their respective affiliates from any cost, damage or loss incurred by them as a result of it being or being deemed to be a Plan or a plan subject to any Similar Law.
-Each fiduciary of a plan subject to Similar Law should consult with its legal or other advisors concerning the potential consequences to the plan under any applicable Similar Law of an investment in the Trust Certificates (or any interest therein).
+Plans may not purchase or hold any interest in a Trust Certificate.
+Accordingly, each initial purchaser of the Trust Certificates (or any interest in a Trust Certificate) and each subsequent transferee will be deemed to have acknowledged, represented and agreed, by its purchase or holding of a Trust Certificate (or any interest in a Trust Certificate), that (A) it is not, and for so long as it holds Trust Certificates (or interests therein) will not be and will not be acting on behalf of, (i) a Plan or (ii) a governmental, church or non-U.S. plan unless, under this subsection (ii), its acquisition, holding and disposition of the Trust Certificates (or interests therein) will not constitute or result in a violation of any other applicable federal, state, local or non-U.S. laws or regulations that are substantially similar to the prohibited transaction provisions of ERISA and/or Section 4975 of the Code ("Similar Law") or subject the Trustee or any transactions thereby to any such Similar Law and (B) it and any person causing it to acquire any of the Trust Certificates agrees to indemnify and hold harmless the Trustee, the Kingdom, the Delegates, the Arrangers, the Dealers and their respective affiliates from any cost, damage or loss incurred by them as a result of it being or being deemed to be a Plan.